Physician burnout: Administrative workload

+Work schedules

 Another major factor contributing to burnout is the long and demanding work hours that many physicians endure.
 The average physician in the U.S. works 51 hours per week, and about one in four works more than 60 hours weekly.
 These intense schedules often come with limited opportunities for rest, frequent on-call shifts, and the expectation to work weekends, personal time, and even during vacations.
 Such prolonged work hours make it difficult for physicians to maintain a healthy work-life balance, leading to higher stress levels and increased exhaustion.